Introduction of Gantry Girder

 A trolley (crab) with wheels and a suspended hook is placed over the crane bridge and this arrangement can move in the transverse direction.

 Fig 3.
-Gantry Gutter Concocted With Bolted Clamp
+Gantry Girder Concocted With Bolted Clamp

 Fig 4.
-Gantry Gutter Concocted With Hook bolt
+Gantry Girder Concocted With Hook bolt

 The gantry girders, because of the necessary clearances, must be placed a distance away from the face of columns.
 A direct connection with the column, therefore, is impossible.